 I have no clue what your history is or even what kind of shape you’re in on top of that, so I can only make assumptions.
 As a result, I’m just going to consider you an “average person” and talk about how you can work more planche-related stuff into your routine.

 When you’re trying to improve your hand balancing skills for the planche with an “iron cross”, be sure to include the likes of handstands and potential one-armed handstands into the mix as well.
 Anything you can do to get used to balancing on your hands will be a massive benefit when you’re trying to master the planche lean itself.

-Bar work is also going to go a long way, as it will help you develop your core and get used to “holding your body up” with strength alone.
+Bar work is also going to go a long way, as it will help you develop your core and get used to “holding your body up” with strength alone, it’s also one of the best ways to measure your fitness level and figure out just how strong your frame is getting.
 Much like the human flag pole movement, you can use the likes of a reverse row sit back, or even variations of the front level to help build shoulder stability.

 Take Your Progress in Stride

 We all want to jump to the very end of the journey and start popping out planche leans like there was no tomorrow, but that isn’t how it works.
 Unfortunately, it’s likely going to be a long a grueling journey that you get sick of attempting to tackle.

 Then again, that’s basically what working out is in a nutshell, so it sounds like it’s right up my (and your) alley.

 Body Positioning and Learning the Tuck Planche